KonsKons26/sub-cut/README.md

 **TODO:**

 - [ ] Figure out what to do with trypsin
-- [x] Finalize the final sub-cut.py program
+- [X] Finalize the final sub-cut.py program
 - [ ] Make analyses.ipynb prettier
 - [ ] Finalize the technique used to filter the proteases based on their specificity
+- [ ] Organize paths and locations

 ## Usage